codymccarthycloud/codymccarthycloud/README.md

 - Studying for CompTIA A+, Project+, Network+, Security+, and Cloud+ and more certifications

 ## Projects
-## 328 Azure Labs using A Cloud Guru
+## Documenting 109 Beginner Azure Labs using A Cloud Guru

 Completed entry-level foundation modules focused on real-world cybersecurity workflows.